Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 • Gently push the wood dowels into the hole at a 45-degree angle.
 Once it’s secure, add some additional glue where the dowel goes into the foam ball at the base.

-Pro-Tip: If you don’t want a cascading bouquet, you can place the dowels at a 90-degree angle to use in a vase or other display.
+PRO TIP If you don’t want a cascading bouquet, you can place the dowels at a 90-degree angle to use in a vase or other display.

 Curled green paper leaves are added to the bouquet base above the cascading paper flower bouquet handle.